-Bon Bon, introduced in 1981, can claim the prize for the most “offspring” in the Cybis rabbit warren: a dozen!
+Bon Bon, introduced in 1981, can claim the prize for the most “offspring” in the Cybis rabbit warren: a baker’s dozen!
 He is 4.75” high.
-A 1985 retailer advertisement shows him priced at $65 and so it’s likely that at introduction it was $60; he last appeared on the Cybis site at $99.
-Each variant below was a separate retail edition with its own unique name and pricepoint; although their exact introduction years (and issue prices) are unknown at present, they all occurred during the 1980s and 1990s.
+A 1985 retailer advertisement shows him priced at $65 and so it’s likely that at introduction it was $60; his final price was $99.
+Each variant below was a separate retail edition with its own unique name and pricepoint.

 Puttin’ on the Ritz is Bon Bon with the addition of a black bowtie and two shirt buttons.
-The 2008 Cybis price was $195.
+He first appeared sometime between 1988 and 1992; the 1993 price list shows him at $195.

 This bunny is Liberty who is decked out in a red, white and blue colorway.
 He would look right at home attending a July Fourth parade or a political convention.
-In 2008 he was $195.
-Patriot is a slightly different colorway of Liberty; instead of a solid blue tie and boutonniere, his is striped red, white and blue.
-Despite differing only in the color of those two items, Patriot was priced slightly less on the Cybis website: at $125 which is the same as Puttin’ on the Irish.
-(Confused yet?
-I am!!)
+In 1993 he was $195.

 There are two different Christmas variations of Bon Bon.
-This one was probably the first and is called Bon Bon with Holly, selling for $150.
+This one was the first and is called Bon Bon with Holly, selling for $135 in 1993 and $150 during the 2000s.
 He looks a bit worried about being pricked under the chin by those holly leaves, doesn’t he?

 Bon Bon with Santa Hat is the tallest of the Bon Bon versions because of his pointy hat.
 Although the hat is red and white, there were two colorways of it: red with white trim, and white with red trim.
 Whether there was ever also a green-and-white version is open to conjecture!
-Last known Cybis price was $140.
+This variant appeared during the 2000s and was $140.

-In 1983 Cybis introduced Jellybean who reclines comfortably at 2.5” high and sold for $70 during 1988.
-The 1990s holiday version Jellybean with Holly appeared on the 2008 website for $150, while the regular Jellybean was $99.
+In 1983 Cybis introduced Jellybean who reclines comfortably at 2.5” high and sold for $85 in 1993.
+The holiday version Jellybean with Holly sold for $135 at the same time.

-Here is the special Snowflake in Brown from the studio.
+Here is the short-lived but lovely Snowflake in Brown from the early 1990s at $95.

 Of course there is an Irish version!
-This is Patrick, introduced in 1986 for $95.
+This is Patrick, introduced in 1986 for $95 but $125 by 1993.
 He is all ready for the big parade in his green bowler hat and munching on a shamrock.

 One of the two Valentine themed bunnies is Heartfelt who appeared in 1987 for $95 and ended at $135.

-A six-inch-tall member of Cybis’ animal band is Huey the Harmonious Hare from 1986, selling then for $225.
+A six-inch-tall member of Cybis’ animal band is Huey the Harmonious Hare from 1986 for $225 but then at $295 after 1990.
 He was part of the series which was designed by Steve Zuczek and shown in the Music and Opera post.

-Another of the single-version rabbits was the Ski Bunny from 1987 at a price of $250.
+Another of the single-version rabbits was the Ski Bunny from 1987 at a price of $250 which rose to $350 in 1993.
 He shares his headgear with Bon Bon with Santa Hat, albeit in a different coloration and an applied texture to suggest knitwear.
 He is 6” high overall.

 An unusual dual-purpose bunny piece was named Bunny ‘A Tisket, A Tasket’ even though it contains not one but two rabbits.
-Designed by Steve Zuczek, this was introduced in 1987 for $250.
-As seen in the photos above, the bunnies are the ‘front men’ for a porcelain basket.
-It is 4” high to the top of the basket’s handle.
+Designed by Steve Zuczek, this bunny-cachepot sold for $295.
 As seen in the photos above, the bunnies are the ‘front men’ for a porcelain basket.
 It is 4” high to the top of the basket’s handle.

 The blue-decorated version is Golf Bunny ‘Bogie’.
-Of course there was a Golf Bunny ‘Bogie’ with Holly version, and both were sold by Cybis at the prices noted above.
+Of course there was a Golf Bunny ‘Bogie’ with Holly version.

-The final golf bunny, for which I have no photo at all, is Golf Bunny ‘Bunkie’ who was eventually followed by Golf Bunny ‘Bunkie’ with Holly.
+The final golf bunny, for which I have no photo at all, is Golf Bunny ‘Bunkie’ along with Golf Bunny ‘Bunkie’ with Holly.
 Bunkie’s accessory/trim color is yellow.
-His exact issue year is unknown.
-It’s quite possible that all four original (non-holly) bunnies were issued in succession: Spring 1989, Fall 1989, Spring 1990 and Fall 1990 — or even all at the same time in 1989.

 Bunnykins was also introduced in 1989, at $75 and is 3” high x 5.5” long.
 Sculptures produced in 1989 will have the special stamp but the others will not.
-The holiday version Bunnykins with Holly was priced at $150 during the 2000s; no Anniversary stamp will be on those.
+Bunnykins’ prices for the white, holly, and short-lived brown versions tracked with that of the Snowflake, Jellybean, etc.

 Bunny with Carrot was another 1989 introduction and thus some will have the 50th Anniversary backstamp.
-He is 5.75” high and was last priced by Cybis at $195.
+He is 5.75” high and sold for $195 during the 19990s.
 He is extremely similar to the golf bunnies but is not the same mold.
 There’s also a size differential: the golf bunnies are listed at 5.5” high including their cap, and this bunny is listed at 5.75” without any headgear.
 But even if he is not from the identical mold, he certainly is a very close relative.

 Cybis did include a bunny as a secondary element in one sculpture: Melissa, a young girl cradling a white rabbit in her arms.
 She can be seen in her retail and special-edition colorways in Pink and Blue.

-The final entry in this rabbit retrospective is a real mystery, so I am going to call him the “Mystery Rabbit”.
+This rabbit is a real mystery, so I am going to call him the “Mystery Rabbit”.
 He is 6.5” high and about 6” long.
 I have only seen this one example and might have discounted it as actually being a Cybis except for the presence of a Cybis signature that appears genuine, the painting technique on the eyes which does match the others.
 On the minus side, confirmationwise, is the shape of the ears which seems a bit off compared to the others; also, the lack of any mold impressions.
 It’s possible that this was a study or test piece (the seller did mention that the surface felt “rougher” than that of Mr. Snowball who accompanied it) that never made the cut for retail release, which would explain the lack of copyright impressions but on the other hand, then why bother signing it Cybis if the design never left the workroom?
-It certainly was not a retail release from the 1960s, 1970s or early 1980s, and all of the mid-80s-and-later rabbits are still being offered by Cybis.
+It certainly was not a retail release from the 1960s, 1970s or early 1980s and I find no unaccounted-for bunnies on the 1993, 1995 or 1999 Cybis price lists either.
 So this is one befuddling bunny for sure!